Emre1Duman/Web-App-DevOps-Project/README.md

 ## Kubernetes

-- We now need to proceed with the deployment of the containerized application to the Kubernetes cluster, for this we require a manifest file.
+- We now need to proceed with the deployment of the containerized application to the Kubernetes cluster, for this, we require a manifest file.